Reiner-DDVIEW/CDRadio-Client/README.md

-This is currently setup so it can run alongside the existing client on a /v2/ path, for that you need to build this Project with `npm run build`.
+This is currently setup so it can run alongside the existing client on a /v2/ path, for that you need to build this Project with `npm run build` and delete the two extra html files besides index.html that the snapshot creates.

 Inside the template folder of the Flask app you create a folder v2 that you copy the contents of the build folder into, then you only need to add:

 ```python
 @app.route('/v2/')
 @app.route('/v2/index.html')